Part-time, in class and online Community Data Science Certificate

-Gain exposure to new ideas and multi-disciplinary perspectives as you systematically work through community-based data analytics problems as a cohort.
+Gain exposure to new ideas and multi-disciplinary perspectives as you systematically work through community-based data analytics problems with a network of fellow learners.

 Start with the foundations

 The first course, Community Data Science Theory and Practice, is a balance of “where,” “how,” “what” and “why” of working with data, and understanding their possibilities and limitations for informing evidence-based decisions.

 Using the Canadian Census as a foundational structured dataset, you will develop a rigorous and pragmatic approach to accessing, evaluating, retrieving, and analyzing this data.
 You will also learn where and how to mine vast open data catalogues.

 - Describe the fundamental elements of data